 Although children can get credit cards for kids early enough to build their credit, they can just as easily end up damaging it by using them irresponsibly.

-Instead, you might consider getting the best of both worlds by instead getting them a kids debit card and then also adding them as an authorized user to your own credit card.
+Instead, you might consider getting the best of both worlds by instead getting them a kids debit card and adding them as an authorized user to your own credit card.

 This way, they get the kids debit card to learn good financial habits without risking irresponsible spending while also benefiting by building good credit scores through being added as an authorized user to your credit card.